BeatrizVenceslau/Uni-Projects/Artificial Intelligence/README.md

 ```

 The file tester.py tests all the tests in a specefied folder.
-To run a different folder change directly in the tester.py file.
+Only testes-takuzu folder has been added to the repository.

 To run all testes (all tests will fail if the time is not printed after the board):